priestjim/chef-openresty/README.md

 This cookbook includes automatic activation of some nice NGINX features such as:

-* By default LUAJIT-enabled build: The cookbook by default activates the LUAJIT feature of OpenResty (since this is the main reason to use the bundle) and accounts for all the peculiarities this option may bring.
+* *By default LUAJIT-enabled build*: The cookbook by default activates the LUAJIT feature of OpenResty (since this is the main reason to use the bundle) and accounts for all the peculiarities this option may bring.

-* Automatic CPU affinity: Automatically sets the worker-to-core affinity for all of the NGINX worker processes.
+* *Automatic CPU affinity*: Automatically sets the worker-to-core affinity for all of the NGINX worker processes.
 For a scenario of 8 workers and 8 cores, the following directive gets generated: